inflearn logo

 However, once you learn the basic structure and frequently used commands, working in Linux becomes much easier.

-If you are studying Linux servers, development, cloud, security, or infrastructure, vi/vim is an essential basic tool you must master.
+If you are studying Linux servers, development, cloud, security, or infrastructure, vi/vim is an essential basic tool you must learn.

 Through this course, reduce your vague fears about the vi/vim editor and build the fundamental skills to perform necessary file editing tasks in a Linux environment on your own.